Please note – the tour is available from October/November till April depending on local conditions and permits.

 The bay of La Paz offers one of the most exciting experiences and the biggest draw Baja California has to offer: swimming with whale sharks in their natural habitat.

-Protected by the shallow, Plankton-rich water of La Paz Bay, they allow us to watch them in their full glory.
+Protected by La Paz Bay’s shallow, Plankton-rich water, they allow us to watch them in their full glory.

-The first thing you need to know about this trip is that it’s completely safe.
+The first thing you must know about this trip is that it’s completely safe.

-Moreover, you’ll be guided by one of Manta’s PADI professionals and obviously, all safety precautions will be taken.
+Moreover, you’ll be guided by one of Manta’s PADI professionals, and all safety precautions will be taken.

-The trip does not end with the La Paz Whale Sharks; we will continue to the Sea Lion colony to watch the Brown California Sea Lions.
+The trip is not limited to the La Paz Whale Sharks; we will also visit to the San Rafaelito Sea Lion colony to watch the Brown California Sea Lions.

 The Sea Lions love to play and explore; their curious character bursts once they see the bright fins and snorkels.